rodrigc/cryptoserver/README.md

 # Cryptocurrency Microservice

-This illustrates how to build a simple microservice in Go which accesses the api.hitbtc.com API server to obtain prices from various cryptocurrencies.
+This repository contains a simple microservice in Go which accesses the api.hitbtc.com API server to obtain prices from various cryptocurrencies.
+This repository also contains instructions for deploying this microservice in a local Kubernetes cluster using the Kind utility.

 ## Development environment